amejia49/twitter-feed/README.md

 React Frontend, Node Backend -- Utilizes Redux for state

 ##Mobile First Design
-* Uses media queries and flexbox for a truely responsive layput
+* Uses media queries and flexbox for a truely responsive layout

 #To Start
 To run locally